GothenburgBitFactory/bugwarrior/bugwarrior/README.rst

   passw = OMG_LULZ

   # This is the same thing, but for bitbucket.
 Each target entry must have a
-  # 'service' attribute which must be one of 'github', 'bitbucket', or 'trac'.
+  # 'service' attribute which must be one of the supported services (like
+  # 'github', 'bitbucket', 'trac', etc...).
   [my_bitbucket]
   service = bitbucket
   username = ralphbean